TheBoegl/gradle-launch4j/README.md

         launch4jCmd = 'launch4j-test'
         outfile = 'MyApp.exe'
     }
+# Using another launch4j binary
+To use a different launch4j binary instead of the default one, you can provide it as follows.
+Use your desired version instead of 4.50.

+    dependencies {
+        launch4jBin 'net.sf.launch4j:launch4j:3.50:workdir-win32'
+    }
 # Kotlin

 To get started using this plugin from a kotlin build script the above example from [the section Launch4jLibraryTask](#launch4jlibrarytask) would be written as: